jan-van-bergen/CPU-Raytracer/README.md

 ### BVH

 - Supports standard BVH's, constructed using the Surface Area Heuristic
-- Supports SBVH's, which add the possibility for spatial splits, thereby improving performance in non-uniform scenes.
+- Supports SBVH's, which add the possibility for spatial splits, thereby improving performance in scenes with a non-uniform Triangle distribution.
 - A Top Level BVH is constructed at the Scene Graph level.
 This structure is rebuild every frame, allowing different objects to move or rotate throughout the scene.

 ### Optimizations